realoksi/foobar2000-catbox/README.md

 - [ ] Also use environment variables as configuration options
 - [x] Write a mermaid chart outlining the process flow
 - [x] Create basic compiling, installation, and usage instructions
-- [ ] More comprehensive testing
+- [x] More comprehensive testing
 - [ ] Github actions for version releases
-- [ ] Reduce release version file size and compile time
+- [x] Reduce release version file size and compile time
 - [ ] Write a troubleshooting section
+- [ ] Aggressive encoding/downscaling to reach specific file size
+- [ ] Automatic encoding from non-supported format to supported format (supported by Discord)